openlibhums/memory-alpha/content/support/submission/article-licence-manager.md

 title: Licence manager
 # Licence manager

 The licence manager allows you to define the licenses available for submission to your journal.
 By default, Janeway provides all the CC 4.0 licences and an All Rights Reserved licence.
-You can edit the list to fit your journal's needs, if the journal uses only one licence type, the licence selection field can be disabled using the submission configurator.
+You can edit the list to fit your journal's needs.

 ![" "](../../support/images/manager-licence-manager.png)